 - Optional integration with Badges for gamification

-Generally, we recommend using one to four reactions.
-Reacting should be simple and reflexive, not a complex decision over which reaction to use.
+- Generally, we recommend using one to four Reactions.
+Reacting should be simple and reflexive, not a complex decision over which Reaction to use.

 Edit a Reaction

-Editing an existing reaction is the best way to tweak your list to fit the culture of your community.
-We recommend selecting the default reaction that most closely matches your desired reaction and simply changing its name.
+- Editing an existing Reaction is the best way to tweak your list to fit the culture of your community.
+We recommend selecting the default Reaction that most closely matches your desired Reaction and simply changing its name.

-Adding a Reaction
+"Add" a Reaction

-“Show Who Reacted to Posts” changes how reaction tallies are displayed under comments.
-The default is “in a popup” which requires hovering your mouse pointer over the reaction to see who reacted that way.
-Use “As avatars” on small to medium-sized sites to show a row of avatars under each comment for who reacted.
-Or select “Don’t show” to hide it entirely.
+- Show Who Reacted to Posts changes how Reaction tallies are displayed.
+The default is In a popup, which requires hovering your cursor over the Reaction to see who reacted that way.
+Use As avatars for small- to medium-sized communities to show a row of avatars under each comment for who reacted.
+Select Don’t show to hide it entirely.

 Curating with Reactions

 It’s important to understand your community (or the community you intend to build) before selecting what Reactions to use.
 Let's examine some of the ways users can self-curate content via Reactions.

-It assigns 5 points to the discussion or comment.
-The user that made the post receives the number of points indicated under that reaction in your Dashboard.
+It assigns 5 points to the post or comment.
+The user that made the post receives the number of points indicated under that Reaction in your Dashboard.

 After content is added to the Best Of page, it is never removed, no matter what its future point total is.
 The “promoted” CSS class is reevaluated as point totals change.
 You can use this special class to style promoted content different (like highlighting it with a special background colour).